ARVLIKHITH/Business-Processess-BPRO/README.md

 ---
 ## License

-This repository is licensed under the **Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+This repository is shared **for viewing purposes only**.
+All rights reserved © 2025 Likhith Anand.

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

-- You are free to **share** and **adapt** my original content (tables, BPMN diagrams, process analysis) for non-commercial purposes, with attribution.
+- No copying, reproduction, modification, or redistribution of the content is permitted.
-- SAP system interfaces, outputs, and screenshots are **© SAP SE** and excluded from this license.
+- All SAP system interfaces, outputs, and screenshots are **© SAP SE**.
-- The academic coursework framework is **© FHWS** and excluded from this license.
+- The academic coursework framework is **© FHWS**.
+- Only my **own contributions** (master data entries, BPMN diagrams, tables, analysis) are included here for demonstration.

+---

 ---
 ## Disclaimer